valkyrie-fnd/valkyrie/provider/caleta/docs/index.md

 - `verification_key`

 Caleta will request:
-- An url for your Valkyrie deployment
+- A url for your Valkyrie deployment
 - Your public key for your `signing_key` for verifying request signatures

 ```yaml